miklevin/MikeLev.in/_posts/2025-01-08-coleco-adam-nixos.md

 like a retro game console cartridge, or what I came to know as the Raspberry Pi SD-cards.
 And while the concept of a server-build script wasn't quite there yet, there was this wonderful Unix-like AmigaDOS operating system and a standard `startup-sequence` that gave me a nice preview of Unix universiality.
+That universal underlying OS is an important step towards a generic infrastructure-as-code (IaC) system like nix that lets you deterministically build your whole system from a script.

 #### The Unix Connection